What stress Is... Definitions

 Now, the most commonly accepted definition of stress (mainly attributed to Richard S Lazarus) is that stress is a condition or feeling experienced when a person perceives that demands exceed the personal and social resources the individual is able to mobilize.

 People feel little stress when they have the time, experience and resources to manage a situation.
-They feel great stress when they think they can't handle the demands put upon them.
-Stress is therefore a negative experience.
+They feel great stress when they think they can't handle the demands put upon them. stress is therefore a negative experience.
 And it is not an inevitable consequence of an event: It depends a lot on people's perceptions of a situation and their real ability to cope with it.

 This is the main definition used by this site, although we also recognize that there is an intertwined instinctive stress response to unexpected events.
 The stress response inside us is therefore part instinct and part to do with the way we think.